stadia-scoring/SSA_PCOM7E_OCT_2004/Assessments/Development Individual Project: Code Development/README.md

 # Encryption Performance Analysis and RTT Discrepancy Investigation

 This project evaluates the performance of Selective Encryption and Full Encryption schemes by measuring their encryption times, payload sizes, and Round-Trip Times (RTTs) over various iteration counts.
-It highlights the impact of encryption methods and test configurations on RTT discrepancies, offering insights into their performance and security implications.
+It highlights the impact of encryption methods and test configurations on RTT discrepancies, offering insights into their performance and security implications (ScienceDirect, 2018).

 For further context on the system modeled in this project, refer to the original design document: [Development Team Project: Design Document](https://gist.github.com/stadia-scoring/35a7b5ed853ce4ca49db343518a46ac4).
 This document provides a comprehensive overview of the smart home network system, its functionalities, and the potential security vulnerabilities it addresses.